inner-outer-space/nyc-collisions-analytics/docs/setup_instructions.md

    - Service Usage API
    - Big Query API

 7. If you are using a paid account rather than the free trial, link a Billing Account to the Project.
+8. Wait a few minutes for the previous steps to take affect.

 ## TERRAFORM
 In the Terraform folder: <br/>